The Law Remains

 Another book which Enoch wrote for his son Methuselah and for those who will come after him, and keep the law in the last days.
 Ye who have done good shall wait for those days till an end is made of those who work evil; and an end of the might of the transgressors.

-Keep an eye out for my upcoming (Yah willing) Bible study showing Enoch is scripture!
+Check out my Bible study with evidence that Enoch is scripture!

 And after that in the fourth week, at its close, Visions of the holy and righteous shall be seen, And a law for all generations and an enclosure shall be made for them.